wangtaotao0524/arcane/docs/docs/development/building.md

 ## Steps

 1.  **Clone the Repository:**
-    Open your terminal and clone the Arcane repository (replace `<your-repository-url>` with the actual URL):
+    Open your terminal and clone the Arcane repository:

     ```bash
     git clone https://github.com/ofkm/arcane